Muzec0318/Muzec0318.github.io/posts/django.md

 Easy right also no need to get a reverse shell back to our terminal guess we are done.

+PWNTILLDAWN LABS IS THE BEST WHY NOT TRY IT: [Django On PwnTillDawn Click Here](https://online.pwntilldawn.com/Target/Show/7)

 Greeting From [Muzec](https://twitter.com/muzec_saminu)

 <br> <br>